t3db0t/CloojQuil/readme.md

 # Clooj/Processing Starter Project
 ### by [Ted Hayes](http://log.liminastudio.com)

 Ever wanted to write Processing sketches in Clojure?
-This is a quick-start project folder for the [Clooj](https://github.com/arthuredelstein/clooj) environment by Arthur Edelstein that contains the [clj-processing](https://github.com/rosado/clj-processing) library and requisite Processing libraries.
+This is a quick-start project folder for the [Clooj](https://github.com/arthuredelstein/clooj) environment by Arthur Edelstein that contains a pre-built [Quil](https://github.com/quil/quil) library and requisite Processing libraries.

-Note that as clj-processing is changed, the library (`processing.core.jar`) included here may not; I'm including it pre-built here for ease of use and setup.
+Note that as Quil is changed, the library (i.e. `quil-1.0.0-SNAPSHOT.jar`) included here may not; I'm including it pre-built here for ease of use and setup.
 I will try to update it as necessary, though!

-These instructions are also [available here](http://log.liminastudio.com/programming/getting-started-with-clojure-processing) as well as [instructions for building the clj-processing core](http://log.liminastudio.com/programming/how-to-build-clj-processing).
+These instructions are also [available here](http://log.liminastudio.com/programming/getting-started-with-clojure-processing).
+Building Quil is as simple as doing `lein jar`.
+(Yay Leiningen!)

 ---

 ### How To Use
-1. Clone or [Download](https://github.com/virgildisgr4ce/CloojProcessingStarter/zipball/master) the Starter Project into a directory of your choice
+1. Clone or [Download](https://github.com/virgildisgr4ce/CloojQuil/zipball/master) the Starter Project into a directory of your choice
 1. Download [Clooj standalone](https://github.com/arthuredelstein/clooj/downloads) and run it
 1. In Clooj, do Project > Open... and point at your new CloojProcessingProject folder
 1. Click on one of the example scripts in the src/ directory
 1. Hit Command-E to run it.
 1. Enjoy!
 Note that you don't have to close the applet window to change the code—try changing some code in the (draw) function and hit Command-Enter.
 Voila, the applet reflects your changes without restarting it!
 (This is buggy in OpenGL at the moment but works well for regular sketches.)
-1. For reference to the names of Processing functions in clj-processing, refer to the core source (for now).
+1. For reference to the names of Processing functions in Quil, check out their [API documentation](https://github.com/quil/quil/blob/master/API.txt).

 ### For OpenGL Support
 1. I made a startClooj.sh script that you need to run instead of just double-clicking on Clooj.
 Do `chmod +x startClooj.sh` (if necessary) and then `./startClooj.sh`.